AJamesPhillips/anot8/README.md

 ### Hiding common label roots

-It's also possible to hide common label roots.
+It's possible to hide common label roots.
 For example if you have the following labels:

     "root label"
     "root label/parent one/parent two/Alpha"